Land and property

 Benefits of owning the freehold interest

-Are you aware that under the terms of your lease you need to seek the Council’s consent to undertake alterations to your property, for example the addition of an extension or any structural alterations or the fitting of solar panels.
+Are you aware that under the terms of your lease you need to seek the council’s consent to undertake alterations to your property, for example the addition of an extension or any structural alterations or the fitting of solar panels.

 You may also be required to seek consent to sell your lease to another party or to take out a mortgage on the property.
-Each time you seek a consent, you pay a fee to the Council of at least £1,500.
+Each time you seek a consent, you pay a fee to the council of at least £1,500.

-In the long term, it may be more economical to own the freehold.
+Therefore, it may be more economical to own the freehold.
 Owning your freehold can also make any future sale of the property easier and less costly.

 How much?